0x2bc/Joystream/AvailableSpaceChecker.md

 while true ; do echo -e "HTTP/1.1 200 OK\n\n $freeStorage" | nc -l -p 1500 -q 1; done

 ```
+Notes:
+This script will return all available space in your home folder (usually /root folder).
+If you have extra space that is not mounted to this folder and as a result cannot be instantly used by IPFS, it will not be counted by script.
+If you have IPFS folder not in your home directory please see Bug fixing section for more further steps.

 Save file (Ctrl+o).
 Press Enter.
 Exit file (Ctrl+x)

 Set executable rights for your script